Thank You for downloading Ebook!

 Unauthorised absenteeism must not be taken lightly.
 Such behaviour can wreak havoc on a company’s productivity and success in the long run.
 HR managers must create an attendance policy and inform employees about it.
 It is essential to have balanced policies to deal with unauthorised absence.

-Let workers know what makes a leave unauthorised and how it can warrant disciplinary action or result in termination from the job.
-Automated attendance systems like Truein can help automate the whole process of policy creation and sharing.
+Let workers know what makes a leave unauthorised and how it can warrant disciplinary action or result in termination from the job. leave and attendance management software like Truein can help automate the whole process of policy creation and sharing.

 You can view the full image here.